 Learn more about Pāteke

-In 2018 four whio/blue ducks were released at Wainui River in the upper reaches of the park to “kick-start” what we hope will become a healthy whio population in the Abel Tasman
+In 2018 four whio/blue ducks were released at Wainui River in the upper reaches of the park to “kick-start” what we hope will become a healthy whio population in the Abel Tasman.
+Five more were released into the Falls River in 2019.

-With over 90% of the Abel Tasman National Park now stoat trapped, Project Janszoon, DOC and iwi feel confident about releasing the birds at this site.
+With over 90% of the Abel Tasman National Park now stoat trapped, Project Janszoon, DOC and iwi feel confident about releasing the birds in these sites.

 While most years there are a couple of whio sightings in the park it is not thought there are many of the blue ducks living in the Abel Tasman.
 The whio will be regularly monitored and if they stay in the park we will release more, so over time, whio will once again be an integral part of the park’s ecosystem and regularly seen by the park’s many visitors.